alkalir/aiphs_alka/README.md

 email: giacomo.valente@univaq.it

 ## Getting started guidelines
-For getting started, we provide some guidelines
+For getting started, we provide some guidelines in the folder "guidelines".

 ## EXAMPLES
 TBD